felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 After all, that's what learning is all about! :wink:

-I you want to follow my "learning journey" progress, head over to my [reading list](/reads).
+If you want to follow my "learning journey" progress, head over to my [reading list](/reads).

 [^1]: 2022/08/22 Update: I believe I have found tools that can help learning from browser pages!